pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Pennsylvania Traffic Court Records?

-While the Supreme, Superior and Commonwealth courts of Pennsylvania are the state’s principal appellate courts, traffic-related cases are the jurisdiction of the state’s Magisterial District Courts.
+While the Supreme, Superior, and Commonwealth courts of Pennsylvania are the state's principal appellate courts, traffic-related cases are the jurisdiction of the state's Magisterial District Courts.
 As such, the generation and dissemination of traffic court records is the responsibility of the court administrator of the Magisterial District Court in most judicial districts of Pennsylvania.
 Interested members of the public may access traffic court records by contacting the Magisterial District Judges of the various district courts or by using the online tools available on the Unified Judicial System of Pennsylvania web portal.

-Traffic court records are specialized documents detailing the judicial processes in Pennsylvania’s traffic courts.
-Thus, while traffic records generally include all relevant driving information of an individual and is managed by the Pennsylvania Department of Transportation, traffic court records contain only information relating to a specific traffic violation and the consequent litigation.
-Essentially, traffic court records provide documentation of a violation, court proceedings, evidence and sworn statements.
+Traffic court records are specialized documents detailing the judicial processes in Pennsylvania's traffic courts.
+Thus, while traffic records generally include all relevant driving information of an individual and are managed by the Pennsylvania Department of Transportation, traffic court records contain only information relating to a specific traffic violation and the consequent litigation.
+Essentially, traffic court records provide documentation of a violation, court proceedings, evidence, and sworn statements.

 Traffic Violations in Pennsylvania

 Traffic courts in Pennsylvania are dedicated exclusively to hearing traffic-related cases.
 Pennsylvania traffic violations and infractions include all crimes resulting from the violation of traffic laws by operators of various vehicles and road users.
-These violations include a wide range of acts that are primarily distinguished by the nature and severity of the damage caused.
+These violations include a wide range of acts primarily distinguished by the nature and severity of the damage caused.
 Customarily, Pennsylvania traffic violations may be either moving or non-moving offenses.
 However, some road traffic offenses may be designated as warning offenses or criminal/non-criminal violations.
 These designations depend primarily on the severity of the damage caused and the jurisdiction where the offense occurred.

 • Warning Violations